 Prevention is Better than Cure

-Monthly penicillin injections for years in those with past rheumatic fever to prevent recurrence.
+Monthly penicillin injections for years in those with past rheumatic fever to prevent recurrence.3 weekly for 5 year or till 18 years of age - Tertiary Prevention:

 Manage heart complications and follow-up to avoid deterioration.